RobDWaller/ReallySimpleJWT/readme.md

     ->build();
 ```

-### The Jwt Class
+### Access the Token

 The `ReallySimpleJWT\Jwt` is returned when a developer calls the `build()` method on the `ReallySimpleJWT\Build` class.
 The Jwt class offers two methods `getToken()` and `getSecret()`.
-The former returns the generated JSON Web Token and the latter returns the secret used for the signature.
+The former returns the generated JSON Web Token and the latter returns the secret used for the token signature.

-To parse a JSON Web Token via the `ReallySimpleJWT\Parse` class a developer must first create a `ReallySimpleJWT\Jwt` object by injecting the token and secret.
+To parse a JSON Web Token via the `ReallySimpleJWT\Parse` class a developer must first create a new `ReallySimpleJWT\Jwt` object by injecting the token and secret.

 ```php
 use ReallySimpleJWT\Jwt;